 FCE Delegations to El Salvador

 The FCE leads yearly cultural immersion trips to El Salvador for people of all ages and walks of life.
 Participants stay with host families in the Sister City community and participate in a range of activities around the country.
-Activities may include peering into the crater of a volcano, touring an organic fair trade coffee cooperative, meeting with community leaders, visiting the site of the 1989 Jesuit massacre, touring the art workshop of El Salvador’s most famous artist, Fernando Llort, paying respects at Archbishop Oscar Romero’s house and tomb, eating lots of pupusas, volunteering at the local school, participating in activities with our Sister City community and MUCH MORE!
+Activities may include peering into the crater of a volcano, touring an organic fair trade coffee cooperative, meeting with community leaders, visiting the site of the 1989 Jesuit massacre, touring the art workshop of El Salvador’s most famous artist, Fernando Llort, paying respects at Archbishop Oscar Romero’s house and tomb, eating lots of pupusas, spending time at the local school, participating in activities with our Sister City community and MUCH MORE!
 If you are interested in participating in our next delegation, please contact us for more information.
 The trips typically last 9-10 days and cost approximately $1,800, which includes all expenses.
-See a sample itinerary below!
+Check out a typical trip schedule below!

 Day 2 We will wake up and have an authentic breakfast at the Guest House and then head to CIS (Center for Exchange & Solidarity) for an orientation of the current situation in El Salvador.
 The latter part of the morning will be divided between an ancient ruins site called the Joya de Ceren, which has been called the Pompeii of the Western Hemisphere, and driving to the top of a volcano right in the middle of the capital.
 After lunch, we will have an audience with the son of prominent and renowned Salvadoran artist, the late Fernando Llort, at his art gallery/workshop Arbol de Dios.
 For dinner we will learn how to prepare traditional Salvadoran cuisine in a cooking class at the guest house.

 Day 5 Today affords us the opportunity to spend a day with the scholarship students and our host families.
 We can spend the day at the beach, visit the colonial lakeside town of Suchitito, or plan an outing closer to home.
 The day will conclude with dinner with our host families.